Skip to main content

 Draft curriculum content

-This page is based on the draft Year 4 content for Social Sciences, which is currently open for feedback.
-Schools are not required to implement changes until the consultation process is confirmed.
+This page is based on the draft Year 4 content for Social Sciences.
+Consultation on this draft is now closed.
+Schools are not required to implement the refreshed curriculum content until the learning area is finalised.

 The Social Sciences help students understand how people live together, make decisions, and shape communities so they can participate thoughtfully in society.
 In Years 4 to 6, students build upon their prior learning as they start to connect important concepts such as migration and democracy.